 If you are already in the U.S. and in lawful status, and prefer to switch to student status without leaving for your home country, you can do so by submitting a form called an I-539.
 In that case, you will not be dealing with a U.S. consulate, but with U.S. Citizenship and Immigration Services (USCIS), in the United States.
 (Be aware, however, that applying for this from B-2 visitor status is frowned upon.)

 As you will see from USCIS's instructions for Form I-539 (in the "all other Forms I-539" category), you will submit your application to a "lockbox" in Texas.

 When you receive your filing confirmation via U.S. mail, it will have your case number.
 Case numbers beginning with WAC are for California; YSC refers to the Potomac Service Center; LIN refers to cases at the Nebraska Service Center; and TSC is the Texas Service Center.
 Reviewing the relevant Service Center's processing times in advance will give you an idea of how long it will take USCIS to process your I-539 application.

-As of late 2019, USCIS was taking up to 6.5 months to process change of status applications for F-1 and M-1 students at the California Service Center.
-The Vermont Service Center was slightly faster, at 5.5 months.
+As of early 2020, USCIS was taking from three to five months to process change of status applications for F-1 and M-1 students at the California Service Center.
+The Vermont Service Center was slightly slower, at six to eight months.
 You would want to apply early enough to deal with this timeframe.